🔼The name Daberath: Summary

 The first occurrence of this name in the Bible is in Joshua 19:12, and there the town's name is preceded by the definite article (the Daberath) suggesting that the name was generally considered to be with a very specific meaning.
 What that meaning is we don't really know, except that it comes from the highly fertile Hebrew root דבר (dabar), to speak:

 The verb דבר (dabar) means to formalize: to deliberately establish and pronounce something's name or definition.
-This causes the thing to become "real" in the mind of whoever understands this word, name or definition, and this in turn explains why all of creation was spoken into being.
+This causes the thing to become "real" in the mind of whoever understands this word, name or definition, and this in turn explains why all of creation was spoken into being, and Man in turn "named" all the animals by their name and finally his Wife by hers (Genesis 2:19-23).
 This principle sits at the base of nominal reasoning and thus human awareness and ultimately Information Technology.

 Noun דבר (dabar) means word.
 It also means "thing" since the naming of a thing causes the experienced reality of the thing.
 All thus created "things" together form the whole of experienceable reality, which in turn is called the Word of God.